Session State & Resumption

 Named Session Resumption

-Use --resume to continue a specific prior conversation.
+Use --resume <session-name> to continue a specific prior conversation.
 This preserves the full conversation history including tool results from the previous session.

 When to Resume vs Start Fresh